krukowskid/krukowskid.github.io/_posts/2023-07-23-Azure-Managed-Identity-with-Local-Docker-Containers-in-Visual-Studio.md

 *Visual Studio update window*<br><br>
 2. [Install the latest version of Docker Desktop](https://www.docker.com/) with WSL on your Windows machine if you haven't already.

-3. Make sure you have a Dockerfile in your project.
+3. Make sure you have a Dockerfile in your project.<br>
 ![Dockerfile in project](/assets/posts/2023-07-23-Azure-Managed-Identity-with-Local-Docker-Containers-in-Visual-Studio/Dockerfile-in-project.gif)<br>
 *Dockerfile in project*<br><br>
-If you don't have one yet, you can auto-generate it by right-clicking on your project and selecting `Add -> Docker support...`
+If you don't have one yet, you can auto-generate it by right-clicking on your project and selecting `Add -> Docker support...`<br>
 ![Add Docker support option in VS](/assets/posts/2023-07-23-Azure-Managed-Identity-with-Local-Docker-Containers-in-Visual-Studio/Add-Docker-support-option-in-VS.gif)<br>
 *Add Docker support option in VS*<br><br>
 If you haven't add Docker support from VS, you will also need to add a project launch profile with proper settings like ports and startup variables.
-You can add lanuch profile by going to `Debug -> project Debug Properties`
+You can add lanuch profile by going to `Debug -> project Debug Properties`<br>
 ![Debug properties option](/assets/posts/2023-07-23-Azure-Managed-Identity-with-Local-Docker-Containers-in-Visual-Studio/Debug-properties-option.gif)<br>
 *Debug properties option*<br><br>
 and click on Add option in Launch Profile window
 ![Add Docker Launch Profile](/assets/posts/2023-07-23-Azure-Managed-Identity-with-Local-Docker-Containers-in-Visual-Studio/Add-Docker-Launch-Profile.gif)<br>
 *Add Docker Launch Profile*
 4. Update your project to use version >=1.9.0 of the Azure.Identity package.
-You can install or update the package by right-clicking on your solution in `Solution Explorer -> Manage NuGet packages for the solution`, or do the same in the context of your project.
+You can install or update the package by right-clicking on your solution in `Solution Explorer -> Manage NuGet packages for the solution`, or do the same in the context of your project.<br>
 ![Add NuGet package](/assets/posts/2023-07-23-Azure-Managed-Identity-with-Local-Docker-Containers-in-Visual-Studio/Add-NuGet-package.gif)<br>
 *Add NuGet package*